finley-webber/ML-Repo/README.md

 # ML-Repo
-Machine Learning repo for my IT class
+This is a Machine Learning Assessment for my IT class.
+The main